Frequently Asked Questions

 If parties are unable to reach agreement between themselves (or with the assistance of their attorneys), there are various methods that a court may utilize or the parties may agree to in order to assist the Court in determining what parenting time or legal decision-making decisions are in the children’s best interests.
 Some of these options are discussed in the following FAQs.

 The Court may order (but is not required to order) a Parenting Conference.
 The Superior Court provides certain programs to assist the Court in determining what is in the children’s best interests if the parties cannot reach an agreement between themselves.

-The first step in a Parenting Conference is generally for a mental health provider to meet with the parents and attempt to explore an agreement.
+The first step in a Parenting Conference is generally for a mental health provider or social worker to meet with the parents and attempt to explore an agreement.
 If an agreement cannot be reached, the mental health provider will interview the parents and may then interview the children.
-The mental health provider may contact other persons that have a significant role in the children’s lives (i.e. teachers, etc.).
-The mental health provider may then provide recommendations to the Court.
+The mental health provider may contact other persons that have a significant role in the children’s lives (i.e., teachers, etc.).
+The mental health provider may then provide certain recommendations to the Court.
 Unlike mediation, the matters addressed during Parenting Conferences are not confidential and may be addressed to the court.
 There is a small charge to the parties for this service.
-A parenting conference may not necessarily result in full legal decision making or parenting time recommendations and thus sometimes have limited use.
+A parenting conference may not necessarily result in full legal decision-making or parenting time recommendations and thus sometimes have limited use.

 What is a Limited Focus or Limited Family Assessment?